HimesGroup/pargasite/README.md

 # PARGASITE

-Pollution-Associated Risk Geospatial Analysis SITE (PARGASITE) is an R package to estimate and visualize major pollutant levels (CO, NO2, SO2, Ozone, PM2.5 and PM10) covering the conterminous United States at user-defined time ranges.
-It provides a function that automatically retrieves pollutant data via the Environmental Protection Agency’s (EPA) Air Quality System (AQS) API service, filters the data by exceptional event (e.g., wildfire) status, performs spatial interpolations, and summarizes pollutant concentrations by geographic boundaries including State, County, and Core-Based Statistical Area (CBSA).
-It also offers a Shiny application to interactively visualize pollutant levels and to easily check the air quality status of a given location over time relative to the level of the National Ambient Air Quality Standards (NAAQS).
+Pollution-Associated Risk Geospatial Analysis Site (PARGASITE) offers tools to estimate and visualize levels of major pollutants (CO, NO2, SO2, Ozone, PM2.5 and PM10) across the conterminous United States for user-defined time ranges.
+It helps users to automatically retrieves pollutant data from the Environmental Protection Agency’s (EPA) Air Quality System (AQS) API service.
+PARGASITE filters the data by exceptional event (e.g., wildfire) status, performs spatial interpolations, and summarizes pollutant concentrations by geographic boundaries including state, county, and Core-Based Statistical Area (CBSA).
+It also offers a Shiny application for interactively visualization of pollutant levels and easily checking of air quality status for a given location over time relative to the National Ambient Air Quality Standards (NAAQS).

-The PARGASITE package has been re-designed due to the deprecation of the rgdal package, and thus, it is not compatible with the previous version.
-Please check the v1 branch if you want to use the old interface.
+The PARGASITE package has been redesigned due to the deprecation of the rgdal package.
+As a result, it is not compatible with the previous version.
+If you want to use the old interface, please check out the v1 branch.

 # Getting Started